 Check out how it’s used in the header of the bakery flyer below:

 Use Autograf if you would like to include a signature, real or fake, in your design project.
+Unless you want to actually make your own font.
 Just remember that this is a very masculine looking font, so keep that in mind when it comes time to use it.

 The thick lines and smushed lettering will set this apart from basically every other handwritten font in this article.